-Supported Employment services are direct and indirect services that are provided in a variety of community settings for the purposes of supporting participants in obtaining and sustaining competitive integrated employment.
-Competitive integrated employment refers to full or part-time work at minimum wage or higher, with wages and benefits similar to workers without disabilities performing the same work, and fully integrated with coworkers without disabilities.
+Supported Employment services are direct & indirect services that are provided in a variety of community settings for the purposes of supporting participants in obtaining & sustaining competitive integrated employment.
+Supported Employment teleservices may be provided in accordance with the requirements in the Additional Needed Information Section of the Main Module.
+Competitive integrated employment refers to full or part-time work at minimum wage or higher, with wages & benefits similar to workers without disabilities performing the same work & fully integrated with coworkers without disabilities.

-Supported Employment services include activities such as training and additional supports including worksite orientation, job aide development, coordination of accommodations and ensuring assistive technology that may be needed by the participant to obtain and sustain competitive integrated employment is utilized as specified in the plan.
-Payment will be made only for the training and supports required by the participant and will not include payment for the training or supervisory activities that should be rendered as a normal part of the job.
+Supported Employment services include activities such as training & additional supports including worksite orientation, job aide development, coordination of accommodations & ensuring assistive technology that may be needed by the participant to obtain and sustain competitive integrated employment is utilized as specified in the plan.
+Payment will be made only for the training & supports required by the participant & will not include payment for the training or supervisory activities that should be rendered as a normal part of the job.